Check out the link above for our 2018 Outreach Schedule. Always a work in progress, check often.

 Bob Moler's Ephemeris contains audio mp3s of current Ephemeris programs; calendars of sunrise, sunset,moonrise and moonset for the Grand Traverse area of Michigan, and other locations in northern Michigan; plus a monthly star chart.

 Also Bob's Ephemeris Blog with daily transcripts of and illustrations for his daily Ephemeris programs on Interlochen Public Radio.
+Wednesday’s program looks at where the bright planets are along with finder charts.

 From Article II, B of the Articles of Incorporation of the Grand Traverse Astronomical Society: